-Accor has teamed with car dealer turned developer, the Brady family, to establish two hotels in Melbourne’s east.
+Accor has teamed with car dealer turned developer, the Brady family, to establish two hotels in Melbourne’s inner east.

 Instead it will trade as a Peppers– another brand controlled by the Paris-based Accor.